 When I talk with my colleague about my experience with Hibernate merge behavior on lazy associations

-is performed.
-I reached at the following code block within DefaultMergeEventListener
+in which load is performed.
+I reached at the following code block within DefaultMergeEventListener;

 String previousFetchProfile = source.getLoadQueryInfluencers().getInternalFetchProfile();